nicomiguelino/zeromq-experiments/zmq-request-reply-02/README.md

 In this experiment (or rather a case study), we'll be using a less-contrived example, the 4G/LTE attach procedure.
 We'll not be putting too much effort on making the necessary messages accurate.
-We'll just be using JSON.
+We'll just be using the message names.